TheBITLINK/WebHID-DS4/README.md

 # WebHID-DS4

-A browser API for Sony DualShock 4 controllers built over the experimental WebHID API.
+A browser API for Sony DualShock 4 controllers built over the WebHID API.

 Provides high level APIs to access most of the controller's features over USB and Bluetooth.